 stage.png inside a folder called

-There are several free graphics applications you can use.
+There are several free graphic applications you can use to create, resize, or modify graphics for your games.

 - Krita is a professional-level paint materials emulator that can be used to create beautiful images.
 If you're very interested in creating art for video games, you can even purchase a series of online game art tutorials.